code4sac/openbudgetsac.org/README.md

 This command usually runs without a glitch, but if you run into trouble, check your version of node.
 The latest version of node that we can confirm works with our set-up is **v15.14.0**.

-To start eleventy, simply enter the following.
+To start Eleventy, simply enter the following.
 (You may choose any network port on your system that is available; 8011 is just a suggestion.)

 ```
 npx @11ty/eleventy --serve --port=8011